ebuchman/blog/content/posts/orange-is-the-new-green.md

 Surely, Bitcoin is not alone the solution to the world's monetary problems.
 It may be necessary, but it's certainly not sufficient.
+I hold no pretense that Bitcoin will take over the world.
+I'm not even sure what that would mean or that it would be a good idea.
+But Bitcoin has unleashed, and proven the viability of, what is perhaps one of the most important ideas in political-economics in centuries - that money should be created by and for the people that use it.
-Bitcoin proves the potential of money whose issuance and distribution is based on socially valuable activity, as determined by the network participants themselves.
+This is Bitcoin's legacy.
+It proves the potential of money whose issuance and distribution is based, not on the liabilities of an unaccountable banking system, but on the values of a community, on the activity that network participants themselves determine to be socially valuable.
 In the case of Bitcoin, that activity is the energy intensive Proof-of-Work mining.
 But Bitcoin is just the first stage in a journey towards increasingly representative monetary systems that sustainably [bridge the gap from local self-sufficiency to global luxuries and back][tweet-crypto-thesis].